r-uu/r-uu.github.io/src/main/md/sandbox/quarkus/create.custom.extension/create.custom.extensions.md

 }
 ```

-For my new app I wanted to reuse a regular custom library that happily lives in a project outside my quarkus application and is available in my local maven repository.
+I also created a maven project for a minimal custom java library and made it available in my local maven repository:

 ## create minimal custom library